public policy committee charter

 - The Committee shall annually review the policies and procedures and expenditures for the Corporation’s political activities including political contributions and direct and indirect lobbying;

-- The Committee shall annually review stockholder proposals that deal with public policy and environmental issues and make recommendations to the Board regarding the Corporation’s response to such proposals.
+- The Committee shall annually review stockholder proposals that deal with public policy and environmental issues and make recommendations to the Board regarding the Corporation’s response to such proposals; and

 - The Committee shall, in conjunction with the Board Nominating and Governance Committee, oversee the Corporation’s stockholder engagement program and make recommendations to the Board of Directors regarding its involvement in stockholder engagement.